trclemen/streamtouch-support/README.md

 ## ⚠️ Caveats, Known Issues & Limitations

-**Bose SoundTouch LED/OLED Display**
+**SoundTouch LED/OLED Display**
-For Bose SoundTouch systems with LED/OLED displays, artist and track info is reliably shown when individual tracks or radio stations are played.
-When playing albums from StreamTouch, the display may only show the first track — this is a known limitation within Music Assistant's Bose SoundTouch player support when using DLNA/UPnP playback and Queue Flow Mode streaming.
+For SoundTouch systems with LED/OLED displays, artist and track info is reliably shown when individual tracks or radio stations are played.
+When playing albums from StreamTouch, the display may only show the first track — this is a known limitation within Music Assistant's SoundTouch player support when using DLNA/UPnP playback and Queue Flow Mode streaming.

 **Album playback only plays first track**
 If StreamTouch only plays the first song when **Play Album** is selected, ensure that **Queue Flow Mode** is enabled in Music Assistant under the SoundTouch Player **Advanced** settings.